Travel Resources for the University Community

 - University Agreements with Chinese Partners: Written translation service includes U of M legal contracts and agreements with Chinese partner universities.
 Please work with the Office of the General Counsel (OGC) to draft your agreements with overseas partner universities.
 The China Center can provide advice and counsel on selecting and working with academic and institutional partners in the Greater China region.

 - Business Cards (English to Chinese): Free of charge for U of M business cards for faculty and staff.
 You will receive a printer-ready file that you can submit to the University's Printing Services for printing at your own expense.
 Please email a scanned (PDF) copy of your English business card to firstname.lastname@example.org.
+Please allow 7 to 10 business days for turnaround.

 The University of Minnesota China Center partners with the Confucius Institute at the University of Minnesota to provide culture and language instruction to departments to bridge the cultural gap.
 Topics include Basic Chinese cultural training, Basic Business Chinese, and custom options.
 Contact email@example.com to learn more.